SUSE/scf/windows/README.md

 ## How to run Windows Acceptance Tests (WATS)

 Windows acceptance tests can be run from OS X or a Linux box with access to HCF and golang installed.
-The test suite require approximately 8 GiB of RAM for the Windows Cell.
+The test suite requires approximately 8 GiB of RAM for the Windows Cell.
 The default config only has 2 GiB, so increasing the RAM or over committing is necessary.

-To increate the RAM change the vb.memory in the Windows Vagrant file form `vb.memory = "2048"` to `vb.memory = "8192"`.
+To increase the RAM change the vb.memory in the Windows Vagrant file form `vb.memory = "2048"` to `vb.memory = "8192"`.
 After the change, run `vagrant reload` for the Windows Cell to restart the VM.

 To overcommit the Windows Cell capacity to 8 GiB without increasing the actual VM RAM, change the config line `$env:REP_MEMORY_MB = "auto"` to `$env:REP_MEMORY_MB = "8192"` in install-diego.ps1.
 After the change, run `vagrant provision` for the Windows Cell to apply the new config value.